Archetypes concepts

 Important

 Moving entities frequently is resource-intensive and reduces the performance of your application.
-For more information, see the documentation on Structural change concepts.
+For more information, refer to the documentation on Structural change concepts.

 An archetype is only destroyed when its world is destroyed.